AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- NeuroAI
+- NeuroAI and Machine Learning
 - Brain-Computer Interface
-- Artificial/Biological Intelligence
+- Biological and Artificial Intelligence